alglib-project/issues/README.md

 # issues
-Publicly available repo with bugs
+Publicly available repo with bugs, issues and tasks